nietaki/markdown-resume/README.md

 - [x] add sample input / output files to the repo and gitignore
 - [x] credit the projects that inspired this one
 - [ ] add pdf metadata using exiftool?

+## FAQ

+### Why did you put [a pdf with your resume](CV_Jacek_Krolikowski_en.pdf) in the root directory?

+It's the reason I created the project and I wanted to share the end result I was aiming for :)

+Also, I'm available for contract work!
+If you have a project you think I could help you with, get in touch via the email in the [resume](CV_Jacek_Krolikowski_en.pdf), I'd love to hear from you.

+### Why is there a hidden `.Makefile` in the root directory?

+I left it as a reminder to never try to use hand-written Makefiles for anything non-trivial - it's not worth it.